pivotal/docs-tap/tap-gui/configurator/troubleshooting.hbs.md

 # Troubleshoot Tanzu Developer Portal Configurator

-This topic helps you troubleshoot Tanzu Developer Portal Configurator.<!--฿ For SEO, introduce alternative product names in the topic short description if there are any. ฿-->
+This topic helps you troubleshoot Tanzu Developer Portal Configurator.

 <a id='supply-chain-not-found'></a> No supply chain found in `tdp-workload.yaml`